SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 # Snowflake Data Pipeline for Semantic Search and Topic Modelling (BERTopic)

 This project implements an end-to-end data pipeline in Snowflake to enable semantic search and topic modeling.
-It empowers users to efficiently retrieve and analyze documents using keywords, and to uncover hidden themes and topics within the documents.
+It empowers users to efficiently retrieve and analyze documents using keyword/s, and to uncover hidden themes and topics within the documents.

 ## Overview